 USGBC's LEED green building program is the foremost program for the design, construction, maintenance and operations of green buildings, homes and communities.
 By using less energy, LEED-certified spaces save money for families, businesses and taxpayers; reduce carbon emissions; and contribute to a healthier environment for residents, workers and the larger community.

 LEED is a globally recognized symbol of excellence in green buildings.
 LEED's success as a global green building tool is based on many factors, but is primarily due to the leadership and commitment of volunteers, members and partner Green Building Councils around the world.
-They have recognized the value of LEED as a driver for global market transformation and demonstrated its success on projects outside the U.S. This leadership, along with a commitment to maintaining strong technical rigor, brand integrity and ease of use, has resulted in LEED's adoption in 149 countries and territories.
+They have recognized the value of LEED as a driver for global market transformation and demonstrated its success on projects outside the U.S. This leadership, along with a commitment to maintaining strong technical rigor, brand integrity and ease of use, has resulted in LEED's adoption in over 150 countries and territories.

 LEED is a constantly evolving rating system and its international components are no exception.
 Global consistency and applicability is essential for LEED to achieve the goal of accelerating adoption of sustainable and green building development practices worldwide.
 LEED's approach to addressing the needs of projects in regions across the world allows for the development of solutions unique to an area while maintaining a common language.
 The steps USGBC is taking now and in the future are moving us forward, and we must work together to make LEED continue to advance our global effort for market transformation.

 The use of LEED outside the United States continues to grow rapidly.
 As of October 2014, approximately 44% of all square footage pursuing LEED certification existed outside the U.S.